RSKriegs/Modelling-Football-Players-Values-on-a-Transfer-Market/readme.txt

 ---
 You might want to ask me why I didn't implement scraping player's value functionality in transfermarkt scraping master but created my own scraper instead?

 Well... it was quite problematic and I needed to spend my time on other problems.
 And it worked.
-Although having done this project once again I would attempt to implement it.
+Although, having done this project once again I would attempt to implement it.